Trimi's Compounded Tirzepatide & Semaglutide: Quality Testing and Regulatory Compliance

 For more information about Trimi's comprehensive approach to patient care, explore our board-certified provider oversight and patient outcomes.

-"503B outsourcing facilities represent the gold standard for compounded medications.
-When properly regulated and inspected, these facilities produce medications that meet pharmaceutical-grade quality standards, making them a viable option for patients seeking affordable alternatives to brand-name products."
+"State-licensed 503A sterile compounding pharmacies, when they compound under USP <797> standards and verify each batch through third-party testing, produce medications that meet high quality standards, making them a viable option for patients seeking affordable alternatives to brand-name products."

 Compounding Quality Research